Visit the impressive Wollondilly Cave at Wombeyan Karst Conservation Reserve. You can take a guided tour to find out more about cave geology.

 Take the easy walk from Borenore picnic area to Verandah Cave, where you can explore its limestone outcrops and pools of water in Borenore Karst Reserve.

 Bushrangers Cave is named for the bushrangers who roamed the rugged Abercrombie Ranges in 1830, and used the cave as a shelter.
-Join this tour to find out more.
+Join this guided tour at Abercrombie Caves to find out more.

 Red Hands Cave in Blue Mountains National Park is one of the best showcases of Aboriginal rock art in the area.
 The walk starts at Euroka campground or Glenbrook carpark.